itsdlow/itsdlow.github.io/_portfolio/2021-06-12-library-development.md

 - 4x4 Matrices
 - Quaternions
 - Optimized for speed using SIMD
+- Const & non-const interface
 - Vector Linear Interpolation (LERP)
 - Quaternion Spherical Linear Interpolation (SLERP)
 - x86/x64 support

 Every game engine needs a fast and accurate math library.
-This library is optimized for speed using SIMD operations, where possible, and verified for accuracy with many unit tests.
-The library supports 3D Vect, 4x4 Matrix, and Quaternion classes.
+This library is optimized to use SIMD operations, where possible, and verified for accuracy with unit tests.
 The library is const correct in order to ensure no collision with any user frameworks or coding styles.

-The library supports conversions between rotation-only Matrices and Quaternions, if needed.
+The library supports conversions between rotation-only Matrices and Quaternions.

 Using setters/getters and nameless unions, each vector and quaternion can be accessed similar to arrays or by function call.
 This allows the user to access each float individually, but allows the library to use `__m128` for use with SIMD operations.

-The library contains interpolation functions that can run on a single vector/quaternion or an array.
+The library contains an application layer which contains interpolation functions for individual or arrays of vectors and quaternions.

 ## PCS Tree Library